tobor88/PowerShell-Red-Team/README.md

 # Open HTTP Server on port 80
 ```

 - Invoke-PortScan.ps1 is a function for scanning all possible TCP ports on a target.
 I will improve in future by including UDP as well as the ability to define a port range.
+This one is honestly not even worth using because it is very slow.
+Threading is a weak area of mine and I plan to work on that with this one.
 ```powershell
  C:\PS> Invoke-PortScan -IpAddress 192.168.0.1
 ```